 In honor of World Cancer Day, we hope today’s overview of how to create a pain management plan gives you hope.
 It all starts with being informed, empowered and supported.

-If you or someone you love is battling or has survived cancer, raise your voice and share your story to promote World Cancer Day.
+If you or someone you love is battling or has survived cancer, raise your voice and find the nearest activity near you in the map of activity from World Cancer Day website.
 Learn more about the initiative here:

 What is your best tip that helps you manage cancer pain?